House transmits Trump impeachment articles to Senate, paving way for historic trial

 The senators, at that point, will vote on the "organizing resolution," which will lay out the framework for the trial.

 McConnell, R-Ky., has repeatedly said that the resolution to govern the impeachment trial in the Senate would mirror the one used for then-President Bill Clinton’s impeachment trial in 1999.
-That resolution will set a time frame for the trail to begin, with the opportunity for lawmakers to determine how to proceed on potential witness testimony and additional documents later, after both the president’s defense and the prosecution make their opening statements.
+That resolution will set a time frame for the trial to begin, with the opportunity for lawmakers to determine how to proceed on potential witness testimony and additional documents later, after both the president’s defense and the prosecution make their opening statements.

 McConnell has insisted that he has the votes to pass the organizing resolution and begin the trial, before committing to witness testimony.
 In impeachment, most resolutions can pass with a simple majority.